prithvijitguha/mlops-poc/README.md

 ```

+### Configuration

-Create a file called `.env` in the root directory with your Open AI API Key
+Create a .env file in the root directory of the project and add your OpenAI API Key:

 Your file contents should look like